 English Requirement–must meet at least one of the following minimums:

 - AP English Language Exam (4 or 5)

 World Language Requirement-must attain an "Intermediate High" Rating in all four skills:

 - AP Language & Culture (4 or 5)

 - Ellinomatheia (Greek) / Bulgarian - B1

-Students should use the practice tests and review the exam topics in order to be best prepared for success on the STAMP exam.
+Students should use the practice tests and review the exam topics in order to be best prepared for success on the STAMP and ALTA exams.